 Clips, pin: craft store

-Hello my dear friends!
-Today I want to share a new layout made just for challenges.
-How about this?
-I really, actually made something out ...
+Hello my dear crafty friends!
+Today I am going to share a large canvas that I made just for challenges.
+Once or twice a month I take time ...